Living in Korea: Hollywood and Xenophobia

 I live in Gwangju, a city located in the southern part of the country.
 While it is much smaller and less international than Seoul, it is the sixth largest city in Korea and boasts a population of 1.5 million.
 Every public school here—and thousands of private English academies, known as hogwans—employ at least one foreigner.
 So even in my city, a large community of expatriates exists.

-While I am considered “special” by my students and just about anyone I see on the sidewalks, I am one of a growing number of native English speakers who have moved to Korea to teach English.
+While I am considered “special” by my students and just about anyone I see on the sidewalks, I am one of many native English speakers who have moved to Korea to teach English.
 While there are some 20,000 of us here, it has still not been enough to make a dent in this country of 50 million once known as the “Hermit Kingdom.”

 So what is it like, living day in and day out in a country some deem a little too xenophobic?